August Thyssen

-August Thyssen (/de/; 17 May 1842 – 4 April 1926) was a German industrialist, founder and controlling shareholder of Thyssen & Co (presently ThyssenKrupp).
+August Thyssen (/de/; 17 May 1842 – 4 April 1926) was a German industrialist, founder and controlling shareholder of Thyssen & Co that became ThyssenKrupp.
 He was a prominent member of the Thyssen family.

 Early life and education

 Thyssen was born 17 May 1842 in Eschweiler, Kingdom of Prussia, the third of nine children, to Friedrich Thyssen, a private banker and progenitor of the Thyssen family, and Katharina Thyssen.
 His parents were first cousins.
 He studied mechanical engineering at the Karlsruhe Institute of Technology and economics in Antwerp, Belgium.